Botrychium pallidum W.H. Wagner

 Conservation / Management

 This is an unusually tiny plant, and its small size may cause it to be overlooked.
-Little is known about its habitat requirements, however, it may require early or mid-successional habitats where competition for light is minimal (U.S. Forest Service 1999).
-The primary threat to B. pallidum is loss of habitat, but it is unclear how suitable habitat should be managed or maintained.
+Little is known about its habitat requirements, however, it may require early or mid-successional habitats, where competition for light is minimal (USFS 2000).
+The primary threat to B. pallidum is the loss of habitat, however, it is unclear how suitable habitat might bestshould be managed or maintained.

 Conservation Efforts in Minnesota